10 Nonprofit Website Best Practices

 These 10 nonprofit website best practices are our guiding principles for creating successful nonprofit websites and working with our nonprofit inbound marketing clients to monitor and improve the results by optimizing their websites for high performance.

 These best practices are informed and validated by HubSpot’s advice on how to create a great website user experience.

 A website is useful if it helps visitors achieve their goals; if that doesn't happen, they’ll leave just as quickly as they came.
 Each page must do a job for your visitors.
 If you focus on your visitors with valuable and educational content for them, you'll be well on your way to achieving your goals for your website.

 Before you can engage your visitors, you need to really know them!
 Document your best supporters, donors, or members so you can avoid short‑sighted decisions.
 Your web design process will then be more logical and effective.

 Keep your visitors at the center of the experience by using key personas: semi‑fictional representations of your organization's ideal advocates, donors, volunteers, and other stakeholders.

 Personas are based on market research and real data about existing supporters.
 The data should include your advocates' demographics, attitudes, challenges, goals, motivations, and objections.
-You can download a free template for creating these personas here.
+You can download a free template for creating nonprofit personas here.

 Above all, content needs to be structured to meet the needs and problems of your supporter personas.
 This strategy will ensure that your website clearly and consistently communicates what it needs to and that it gets to the right audience.

-Help your visitors to easily find the information they need by creating clear navigation menus that are based on the logical journey they will take to become involved with your organization and its mission.
+Help your visitors easily find the information they need by creating clear navigation menus that are based on the logical journey they will take to get involved with your organization and its mission.
 Plan your website so that visitors can find answers to their questions and know how to take action.